 Our future revenues and profitability are dependent upon our ability to successfully develop, license or acquire, and commercialize pharmaceutical products in a timely manner.
 Product development is inherently risky and time-consuming.
 Likewise, product licensing involves inherent risks, including uncertainties due to matters that may affect the achievement of milestones, as well as the possibility of contractual disagreements with regard to the supply of product meeting specifications and terms such as license scope or termination rights.
 The development and commercialization process also requires substantial time, effort, and financial resources.
+Additionally, we have entered profit-sharing arrangements with third parties in which we sell products under ANDAs or NDAs owned or licenses by these third parties.
+Under these agreements, we pay these third parties a specified percentage of the gross profit earned on sales of the products, and such percentages in certain cases increase as additional gross profit is earned.
+Any increases in these percentages would impact our future profitability.
 We may not be successful in commercializing products on a timely basis, if at all, which could adversely affect our business, financial position, and operating results.